steveharoz/research_approach/README.md

 # Goals

 The primary aim of an empirical research project is to gain a generalizable understanding of some object truth.
-Applicability, while valuable, is a secondary goal.
+Applicability and description of phenomena, while valuable, are secondary goals.

 # Ethics